luisadha/drawercli/README.md

 - Makes app suggestions to open with a specified number.

-Without Termuxlauncher & Termux this tool won't work
+Note: Without Termuxlauncher & Termux this tool won't work

 ## Prerequites